Sheet-Pan Chickpeas & Spring Veggies

 (4)

 This sheet-pan dinner is a fresh way to celebrate the season.
 Chickpeas roast alongside tender vegetables on one baking sheet, making cleanup a breeze.
 Served over a creamy, tangy yogurt base, the warm veggies and chickpeas create a satisfying contrast that feels both comforting and light.
-It’s perfect as a quick lunch or dinner.

 A photo of Sheet-Pan Chickpeas & Veggies recipe.